 Sex Therapy Training

 This introductory level, 15-hour sex therapy training program is designed for professionals interested in gaining a deeper understanding of sex therapy including etiology, assessment, diagnosis, treatment protocols, and strategies for healthy sex and sexuality.
-This course offers 15 CEs for the following licensures and certifications: LMFTs, LCSWs, LPCCs, LEPs, Ph.Ds, AASECT, and IITAP.
+This course offers 15 CEs for the following licensures and certifications: LMFTs, LCSWs, LPCCs, LEPs, Ph.Ds, and AASECT.
 Dr. Katehakis is a certified sexologist and certified sex therapist.
 She is the owner and clinical director of Center for Healthy Sex and has 20 years of experience in the field of sexual health.
-This workshop is co-sponsored by IITAP.

 (15 CEs for APA, BBS, and AASECT)